igmmgi/EegFun.jl/docs/src/demos/plot_channel_spectrum.md

 This demo demonstrates frequency domain analysis of EEG channels using power spectral density (PSD) visualization.

-This demo demonstrates frequency domain analysis of EEG channels using power spectral density (PSD) visualization.

 ### What is Power Spectral Density?

 Power Spectral Density (PSD) shows the distribution of signal power across different frequencies: